 Take a short, scenic walk to the sandy shores of the Weweantic River at Brainard Marsh in Marion.

 Hike, picnic, or bird watch among some of the Cape’s most unusual habitats at this Falmouth preserve.

 Take a peaceful picnic or stretch your legs with a picturesque walk on Bull Island, nestled inside Naushon’s Hadley Harbor.

 Take an island excursion to Cuttyhunk and discover Church's Beach, a Buzzards Bay paradise with crystal-clear waters.

-Demarest Lloyd State Park in Dartmouth is a true gem for beachgoers, hikers, and Buzzards Bay lovers of all ages.
+Demarest Lloyd State Park in Dartmouth is a true gem for beachgoers, explorers, and Buzzards Bay lovers of all ages.

 A wide, sandy beach on outer New Bedford Harbor, East Beach is a summertime destination for city families.

-With sweeping water views, a sandy beach, and a historic coastal fort, Fort Phoenix is a treasure for local residents.
+With beautiful harbor views, a sandy beach, and a historic coastal fort, Fort Phoenix is a treasure for local residents.

-With a sandy beach, bike path, and fishing pier, Fort Taber Park offers sweeping Buzzards Bay views that are steeped in history.
+With a sandy beach, bike path, and fishing pier, Fort Taber Park offers sweeping Buzzards Bay views steeped in history.

 Families flock to Goodwill Park in Falmouth to enjoy grassy lawns and sandy beach along the cool waters of Grews Pond.